Driving in the city is a necessary evil.

 Toyota Yaris Cross

 You might ask what's a big SUV doing on this list?
 Well looks can be deceptive because, despite the Toyota Yaris Cross’ chunky off-road-ready styling, it's only about 10cm longer than the Corsa supermini above.
 The Yaris Cross’ blocky shape means it still squeezes a family-sized cabin and a big boot into its small footprint and, while cabin plastics feel a bit cheap, they're very well screwed together.
-Its hybrid engine means the Yaris Cross excels in town – keep within city confines and you might see over 70mpg, while never having to worry about changing gear or charging the battery.
+Its hybrid engine means the Yaris Cross excels in town – keep within city confines and you comfortably see over 60mpg, while never having to worry about changing gear or charging the battery.

 Skoda Kamiq